10 incredible highlights from a decade of the Wings for Life World Run

 The Catcher Car evolution

-To give everyone a chance, the Catcher Cars start out at 15kph, increasing to 16kph after an hour and a half, then 17kph an hour later.
+To give everyone a chance, the Catcher Cars start out at 9.3mph, increasing to 9.9mph after an hour and a half, then 10.56mph an hour later.
 From 2019 new rules saw the car speed increase after a certain point, adding a further challenge for those aiming to complete ultramarathon distances.

 And while the Catcher Cars may keep you moving, you may well be tempted to slow down for a look at their celebrity drivers.
 Over the years these have included Henrik Kristoffersen, the youngest male medallist in Olympic alpine skiing history, and former Olympic sailor Adil Khalid.